Selling second-hand books is a great way to free up some space at home and make a few quid in the process.

 Places I found loads of used books were charity shops (especially ones that did offers like fill a bag of books for £1), car boot sales, library sales, and even places selling brand new books like The Works, 99p Stores or Poundland.

-On holidays I sometimes finished my novels and swapped them on the book cases for guests with ones I knew I might be able to get a few quid for!
+On holidays I sometimes finished my novels and swapped them on the bookcases for guests with ones I knew I might be able to get a few quid for!

 Knowing what to sell

-Also, as textbooks normally have a high retail price (over £15) if you see any for sale second hand that look recent (printed in last two or three years) they are likely to be profitable if you can buy them for under £3.
+Also, as textbooks normally have a high retail price (over £15), if you see any for sale pre-loved books that look recent (printed in the last two or three years), they are likely to be profitable if you can buy them for under £3.

-Always have a mobile phone to hand and download the Amazon shopping app so you can scan the barcode and find the price on marketplace while you’re out and about.
+Always have a mobile phone to hand and download the Amazon shopping app so you can scan the barcode and find the price on the marketplace while you’re out and about.

 Some guidelines I’ve found say that a book ranked at the 10th bestselling book on Amazon will sell about 5,000 copies a week!

-How much to charge
+How much to charge to sell books

-You should not rule out books in higher sales ranks as I’ve had a book in the sales rank close to a million that did sell eventually (although it may have taken a year or so).
+It would help if you did not rule out books in higher sales ranks, as I’ve had a book in the sales rank close to a million that did sell eventually (although it may have taken a year or so).

 - Make Money Selling Books and Tech with Ziffit